1ranya/front-bloomier/README.md

 # Bloomier website

-Bloomier is a professional website to expose photography art work.
+Bloomier is a personnal portfolio website to expose photography and art work.
+This repository is the front part of the website.
+You'll find below the details about the stack and how to start the project.

 ## Front Stack
 **MOCKUPS**\